Typhoon Haiyan

+In Micronesia, heavy rains scattered in most of the places, causing one canoe house and three other houses to be destroyed.
+Other than houses, many trees were downed.
+In Palau, houses were also destroyed.
+Power outages were reported, with a total of 69 people being displaced.
+In Taiwan, eight people died due to strong waves.
+One person was also declared missing in Hong Kong.
+In Southern China, extensive flooding occurred, killing 30 people and destroying 900 homes.
+In Vietnam, heavy rains battered the country, killing 18 people and injuring 93.

-The typhoon caused catastrophic destruction in the Visayas, particularly in the islands of Samar and Leyte.
+The typhoon caused catastrophic destruction in the Visayas, particularly on the islands of Samar and Leyte.
 According to UN officials, about 11 million people were affected and many were left homeless; many people are still missing as a result of this storm.

+Due to its extensive deaths and damage, the name Haiyan was retired in 2014 and replaced with Bailu.
+It was first used in the 2019 season.

 Meteorological history

 On November 2, the Joint Typhoon Warning Center (JTWC) began monitoring a broad low-pressure area about 425 km east-southeast of Pohnpei, one of the states in the Federated States of Micronesia.
 As the system moved through a region favoring tropical cyclogenesis, the Japan Meteorological Agency (JMA) classified it as a tropical depression early on November 3.

 The system quickly intensified into a tropical storm, prompting the JMA to assign it the name Haiyan (海燕 (petrel)) at 00:00 UTC on November 4.
 Tracking generally westward along the southern periphery of a subtropical ridge, rapid intensification ensued by November 5 as a central dense overcast with an embedded eye developing; the JMA classified Haiyan as a typhoon later that day.
 On November 6, the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) assigned the storm the local name Yolanda as it approached the Philippine Area of Responsibility.

 Intensification slowed somewhat during the day, though the JTWC estimated the storm to have attained Category 5-equivalent super typhoon status on the Saffir–Simpson hurricane wind scale (SSHWS) around 12:00 UTC.
 Later, the eye of the typhoon passed over the island of Kayangel in Palau.

 Around 12:00 UTC on November 7, Haiyan attained ten-minute sustained winds of 230 km/h and a minimum central pressure of 895 mbar (hPa; 895 mbar).
 Six hours later, the JTWC estimated Haiyan to have attained one-minute sustained winds of 315 km/h and gusts up to 380 km/h.
 The storm displayed some characteristics of an annular tropical cyclone, though a strong convective band remained present along the western side of the system.